ligz08/learn-bigdata-udemy/Hive Notes.md

 ```

 # Managed vs. External table
-Managed tables (default option when creating a table) are managed when Hive.
+Managed tables (default option when creating a table) are managed within Hive.

 External tables are pointers to data files, and the data files may be shared with other programs.